lishiyo/digital-twin-mem0/dev_docs/v1_tasks.md

 - [ ] Create profile service
 - [ ] Add response serialization
 - [ ] Implement error handling
-- [ ] Frontend view to show the UserProfile
+- [ ] Frontend view to see the UserProfile
 - [ ] Add api endpoint and button to clear out the UserProfile

 **5.2.2.
 Implement PUT /api/v1/profile**